CCA-Public/digital-archives-manual/guides/administration.md

 * `/srv/am-db-backups`: Keep latest backup; all others can be deleted
 * `/srv/am-es-backups`: Keep latest backup (check file size to ensure it's a real backup); all others can be deleted
 * `/var/log/elasticsearch`: Delete any logs more than a month old

+You may also delete temporary files:

+cd /tmp

+sudo systemctl stop archivematica-mcp-server sudo systemctl stop archivematica-dashboard

+sudo rm * -rf

+sudo systemctl start archivematica-mcp-server sudo systemctl start archivematica-dashboard

 <a name="restarting"></a>
 ## Restarting services